Are you tired of wasting time and money on the latest method for how to grow your hair fast only to get disappointed?

 - For taming frizzy, curly, thick hair use cold pressed Marula oil.

 - Vitamin E oil is amazing for both the scalp and hair and can prolong the shelf life of any oil it’s mixed with.
-We purchase ours at trader Joe’s.
+We purchase ours at Trader Joe’s and mix it with olive oil when we feel we need a boost.
 It repairs damage, prevents gray hair, and also heals hair follicles.
 Be sure your scalp is clean if you plan on using it there.

 Just the Home Health Castor Oil alone makes our skin GLOW.
 For the face press it into the skin at night, for hair apply it to damp hair and leave in overnight.
-Since it’s super thick, one bottle can last forever and it’s replaced our expensive serums and moisturizers…we’re serious.
+Since it’s super thick, one bottle can last forever and it’s replaced our expensive serums and moisturizers.

 If you want an extra vitamin fortified oil treatment or if your hair is super damaged then mix two egg yolks with 2 tablespoons of oil before putting it on your hair.
 Focus on the ends.
 Put a shower cap on for half an hour then shampoo it out.
 Eggs contain vitamins and nutrients like biotin and protein, that strengthen hair.